awsdocs/amazon-sqs-developer-guide/doc_source/working-java-example-using-s3-for-large-sqs-messages.md

 ## Prerequisites<a name="working-java-example-using-s3-for-large-sqs-messages-prerequisites"></a>

-Ensure that the `amazon-sqs-java-extended-client-lib.jar`, `aws-java-sdk-sqs.jar`, and `aws-java-sdk-s3.jar` packages are in your Java build class path\.
+Add the `amazon-sqs-java-extended-client-lib.jar`, `aws-java-sdk-sqs.jar`, and `aws-java-sdk-s3.jar` packages to your Java class path\.
 The following example shows these dependencies in a Maven project `pom.xml` file\.

 ```
 <dependencies>